-The travel industry traditionally works on a seasonal basis, with January typically being the busiest month for flight and hotel bookings.
-Why?
-Because once the excitement of Christmas and New Year has passed, people need something to look forward to.
-It’s also the time of year that airports, airlines and online travel agencies typically launch their sales, meaning customers can often secure flights, hotels and travel ancillaries at a lower price.
+January is typically one of the busiest months for flight and hotel bookings because people need something to look forward to once the excitement of Christmas and New Year has passed.
+It’s also the time of the year that airports, airlines and online travel agencies typically launch their sales, meaning customers can often secure flights, hotels and holiday packages at a lower price.

 And don’t forget to remain active on social media to stay connected with your customers.
 People will access social media to get more information about your airport, seek out flight offers and enter any travel competitions you’re running, so the content must be fresh and engaging, even during the off-season.

 Use the Rezcomm Social Media Scheduler to efficiently plan, review and publish travel content across all platforms.

 Did you know that customer reviews can increase conversions by a whopping 270%?
 In addition, Brits claim to read at least 14 reviews online before booking a holiday, showing just how crucial they are to your airport marketing.